Ask Dr. B

 3. Improve access to care for a population often neglected

 Senior pets need more care.
 Period.
 This can mean more frequent evaluations by a veterinarian, regular blood work, and screening for chronic diseases that become more likely as pets age.
-A 20 minute yearly evaluation is simply not sufficient to address and manage the many medical concerns these pets face.
+When I worked in a Madison veterinary clinic, a 20 minute yearly evaluation was simply not sufficient to address and manage the many medical concerns these pets face.
 In future posts, I will provide more details on specific guidelines for senior pet care.

 4. To improve quality of life and defend the human-animal bond

 In my work providing in-home euthanasia, I have seen many pets who have been suffering from painful or debilitating conditions without the benefit of veterinary care.
 This can be for a variety of reasons.
 It may be difficult to get the pet to the vet or the pet parent may fear there are no solutions other than euthanasia.
-While euthanasia can be a wonderful gift to a suffering pet, it is not always the only or best option.
+While euthanasia can be a wonderful gift to a suffering pet, it is not always the only or best option (And it’s HARD to know when it’s time to euthanize your dog).
 It is my hope that I can provide options to pet parents (including hospice and palliative care) to help their pets maintain both quality and quantity of life.
 I can also be a resource and sounding board for pet parents considering when might be the right time for euthanasia.
 When that time comes, euthanasia services can be provided in the calm and comfort of the pet’s home.

 In short, I created SagePet to provide our most sage companions with the time, attention and care they deserve.